 Each new volunteer will receive a volunteer role description, an appointment letter and an induction letter including information about safeguarding.
 Two references will be taken up for each new volunteer.

-Each new volunteer will also be asked to complete up to three forms. forms will be kept in the Parish Office under the terms of the Data Protection Act 1998.
+Each new volunteer will also be asked to complete up to three forms.
+Copies of the first two forms will be kept in the Parish Office under the terms of the Data Protection Act 1998.

 The forms are: